asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 Each team needs to have identical processes and practices.
 One of the wonderful things about agile is that once the principles and values are understood, everything else can change in support of those.
-Every team is different, they have different problems, different personalities, different customers, different technologies, etc.
+Every team is different, they have different problems, different challenges, different personalities, different customers, different technologies, etc.

 The belief that requiring teams to be the same is somehow an organizational